GCoMM 2018 is pleased to announce our plenary guests.

 His publications include contributing chapters in “Going the Distance” (Keswick, 2012) and “Christ: Our Reconciler” (IVP, 2010).

 Rev. Odede is married to Elizabeth and they have three sons.

 commands the stage as a vocalist and music performer in a way that few are able, being one of the few Kenyan musicians who combine their voice with authentic African sounds with excellence.
-She is passionate about all she does – coach, teacher, mentor, judge, motivational speaker, among other things – and is an ambassador for African music, travelling the world to ensure people have a special love and appreciation for the African music of her heart.
-Among the projects she has done to nurture and mentor African talent are the TV show Project Fame, and founding Afrizo, a Gospel music group that specialises in Afro-based music, and uses it as a training ground for students and as a fundraising tool for their education.
+She is passionate about all she does – coach, teacher, mentor, judge, motivational speaker, among other things – and is an ambassador for African music, traveling the world to ensure people have a special love and appreciation for the African music of her heart.
+Among the projects she has done to nurture and mentor African talent are the TV show Project Fame, and founding Afrizo, a Gospel music group that specializes in Afro-based music, and uses it as a training ground for students and as a fund raising tool for their education.

 also known as Shrimati Susanna, is one of the few Westerners to have studied Bharatanatyam, a beautiful, 2000 year old classical style, from Southern India.
 She is unique in that she uses Bharatanatyam to express Christian, rather than the traditional Hindu themes, which she has performed to audiences around the U.K and internationally.
 As a dancer she shares her devotion to the lord Jesus, captivating her audiences with this stunning and spiritual dance form.